GLOSSARY

 Another name for the third phase of the commercial internet, circa present day.
 Powered by blockchain networks and also known as the read write own era.

-Zero Knowledge proofs:
+Zero Knowledge (ZK) proofs:

 ZK cryptographic techniques that can prove a claim is true while revealing, no other information - other than that the claim is true.
-Zero knowledge protocols can compress, and control access to information which has useful applications for blockchain network scalability, privacy and regulatory compliance.

-LAST UPDATED 6 JUNE 2024
+LAST UPDATED 1 October 2024